oVirt/terraform-provider-ovirt/docs/resources/disk_from_image.md

 page_title: "ovirt_disk_from_image Resource - terraform-provider-ovirt"
 subcategory: ""
 description: |-
-  The ovirtdiskfrom_image resource creates disks in oVirt from a local image file.
+  The ovirt_disk_from_image resource creates disks in oVirt from a local image file.
 ---

 # ovirt_disk_from_image (Resource)